stephendawsondev/Sleep-Healthily/TESTING.md

 I use the [W3C Markup Validation Service](https://validator.w3.org/) to validate my HTML code.

-With Django, theres a lot of syntax that doesn't play well with the HTML Validator, such as `{% url 'homepage' %}` or `{{ variable|filter }}`.
+With Django, there's a lot of syntax that doesn't play well with the HTML Validator, such as `{% url 'homepage' %}` or `{{ variable|filter }}`.

 Normally, I validate by using [validate by uri](https://validator.w3.org/#validate_by_uri) by passing in my deployed URL.
-However, many pages on this site require a user to be logged-in and authenticated, and will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to the pages.
+However, many pages on this site require a user to be logged in and authenticated, and will not work using this method, due to the fact that the HTML Validator (W3C) doesn't have access to login to the pages.

 In order to properly validate my HTML pages for authenticated pages, I followed these steps: